Other Pamphlets

 How many people can a sponsor work with?

-Only you can answer this question.
+Only you can decide how many sponsees is best for you.
 Different people have different amounts of time and energy to apply to the program.
-However, caution needs to be exercised to avoid becoming over-committed.
-Because sponsorship is a special relationship between two recovering people, there is a limit to the number of people with which this type of relationship can be maintained.
-Excessive sponsorship can sometimes lead to grandiosity, restrict your ability to work your own program, and threaten your serenity.
+Caution needs to be exercised to avoid becoming over-committed as this may lead to service burnout and could cause resentments.
+Because sponsorship is a special relationship between two recovering people, there is often a limit to the number of people with which this type of relationship can be simultaneously maintained.

 How can I stop sponsoring someone?

-- Present an example of how the program is working in your life.
+- Present an example of how the program is working in your life by practicing the principles in all your affairs.

-- Introduce the newcomer to others in the program.
+- Introduce sponsees to others in the program to build a support network.

-- Help the newcomer to understand the Twelve Step literature.
+- Patiently guide sponsees through the Twelve Step literature.